 In fact, the leftover moisture from shampooing carpets could result in mold growth or an increase in dust mites.

-You don’t have to suffer from allergies in your own home.
-There are several simple problems that you can fix with just a few changes.
+You don’t have to deal with allergies in your own home because there are several ways to fix the problem with just a few changes.

-Make a chart of weekly chores to get done to control the allergens in your home and prevent them from getting worse.
-Prioritize each task and make sure you get them done.
+Make a chart of weekly chores to help control the allergens in your home and prevent them from getting worse and prioritize each task and make sure you get them done.

-These cleaning tactics will make a significant difference for you.
-You’ll be able to relax, enjoy, and breathe easy in your allergen-free home.
+These cleaning tactics will make a significant difference, and you’ll be able to relax, enjoy, and breathe easily in your allergen-free home.

 The Shocking Reasons Why Your Home is an Allergen Breeding Ground